thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 # What does the project does?

-It this project we inspect the implementation of following module:
+In this project we inspect the implementation of following module:

 * [terraform-tools-swaggereditor](https://github.com/cloud-native-toolkit/terraform-tools-swaggereditor)